roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Create a professional managed Kubernetes cluster.md

 -   SLB instances that are created together with the ACK cluster support only the pay-as-you-go billing method.
 -   ACK clusters support only Virtual Private Cloud \(VPC\) networks.
--   By default, each account has specific quotas on cloud resources that can be created.
-You cannot create clusters if the quota limit is reached.
-Make sure that you have sufficient quotas before you create a cluster.
+-   Each Alibaba Cloud account has a limited amount of cloud resources.
+You cannot create a cluster if the remaining resources are insufficient.
+Make sure that you have sufficient resources before you create a cluster.
-    -   For more information about the quotas of clusters and nodes under each account, see [Quota limits on ACK](/intl.en-US/Product Introduction/Limits.md).
+    -   For more information about the maximum numbers of clusters and nodes that can be created with each account, see [Quota limits on ACK](/intl.en-US/Product Introduction/Limits.md).

         **Note:** By default, you can add up to 48 route entries to each VPC network in an ACK cluster.
 This means that you can deploy up to 48 nodes in an ACK cluster that uses Flannel.
 An ACK cluster that uses Terway is not subject to this limit.
 To increase the quota of route entries for a VPC network, [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm).